-My Thoughts on Juzo, Lymphediva and Mediven
+My Thoughts on Juzo, Lymphediva, Mediven and Truform

 Juzo – Most comfortable.
 I can wear this all day and forget I have it on for the most part.
 The amount of compression feels right, and the sleeve and gauntlet keep their shape for the whole day.
 Bonus – Juzo comes in a lot of fun styles (like the one pictured above).
 I figure if I have to wear these dumb things, at least I can look cute.
 The downside of Juzo (in my experience) is that it’s pricier than other brands.